Tianjun Zhong

 prof_pic.jpg Profile picture back

-I am Tianjun Zhong, a Master’s student in Computer Science at Columbia University.
+I am Tianjun Zhong, an incoming PhD student in Computer Science at Johns Hopkins University, advised by Professor Ziyang Li.
 My research focuses on understanding and enhancing reasoning in large language models (LLMs), with broader interests in interpretability and LLM-based agents.
+I received my Master’s degree in Computer Science from Columbia University and my Bachelor’s degree in Computer Science and Business from Emory University.

 My work spans several directions: investigating the mechanisms that underlie reasoning in LLMs, developing methods to improve interpretability and layer-wise understanding, building collaborative agentic systems for complex tasks, and advancing approaches to post-training that preserve reliability at scale.
 These efforts aim to deepen our scientific understanding of model internals while creating practical systems that are efficient and trustworthy.